Articles & Guides

 14. Michelle Obama

 Michelle Obama is a lawyer and author who was born in 1964.
 In 2009, she became the first African American woman to become the First Lady of the United States.
-During her role as First Lady, she created a national garden and food and nutrition program for children called, “Let’s Move!” in an effort to end childhood obesity.
-After office Obama has authored two inspirational nonfiction books “Becoming” and “The Light We Carry.”
+During her role as First Lady, she created a national garden and a vital food and nutrition program for children called, “Let’s Move!”.
+Since leaving the White House, Obama has authored two inspirational nonfiction books, “Becoming” and “The Light We Carry.”

 15. Kamala Harris

-Also born in 1964, Kamala Harris became the first Black — and female — vice president of the United States in 2020.
-Before that she spent years in politics — first, as a District Attorney for San Francisco and later became a California’s Attorney General and state Senator.
-As a graduate from Howard University, a Historically Black and University (HBU), and member of Alpha Kappa Alpha (AKA), the first intercollegiate historically African American sorority, Harris has been an inspiration to many Black young women.
+Also born in 1964, Kamala Harris became the first Black — and female — vice president of the United States in 2020, and then made history as the first Black and South Asian American democratic nominee in the 2024 presidential election.
+Before that she spent years in politics — first, as a District Attorney for San Francisco and later as California’s Attorney General and a state Senator.
+As a graduate from Howard University, a Historically Black University (HBU), and member of Alpha Kappa Alpha (AKA), the first intercollegiate historically African American sorority, Harris has been and continues to be an inspiration to many Black young women.

 16. Ketanji Brown Jackson